paulinalh/Flixter/README.md

 ## Notes

 Getting used to using the API was challenging, but also very intersting and I was able to learn a lot.
 Making the images fit right on the screen was time consuming.
 Also, my emulator had some problems at the beginning so I got a little behind.
+Finally, there were some spaces between the movies that sometimes showed up when the user scrolls up

 ## Open-source libraries used